patricks1/mergers/README.md

 ### testing_hash_method.ipynb
 At one point, identifying mergers and calculating statistics took ~12 hours for each run of the simulation.
 On Kilian Walsh's advice, I rewrote the heart of the process in ''merg_rates.py'' to generate merger "hash tables" (i.e. dictionaries) that have essentially zero lookup time.
 This sped up each run to ~6 minutes!
 This notebook tests merger statistics using that hash method to make sure it works.
 It does!

-## Note
-This repository works for me and is a good representation of my work, but it will not run without the treepm backend data files, a few utilities, some comparison data files that I pulled from other papers, and all the correct environment paths specified so the environment knows where to find each package being imported.